AdobeDocs/experience-manager-core-components.en/help/components/tableofcontents.md

 For more information about Core Component versions and releases, see the document [Core Components Versions](/help/versions.md).

-## Sample Component Output {#sample-component-output}

-To experience the Table of Contents Component as well as see examples of its configuration options as well as HTML and JSON output, visit the [Component Library](https://adobe.com/go/aem_cmp_library_tableofcontents).

 ### Technical Details {#technical-details}

 The latest technical documentation about the Table of Contents Component [can be found on GitHub](https://adobe.com/go/aem_cmp_tech_tableofcontents_v1).